 3 tbsp plain flour

-200 ml ale - a dark ale such as Guiness is perfect
+200ml ale - a dark ale such as Guiness is perfect

-2 tbsp HP sauce
+2 tbsp brown sauce

 1 tsp English or French mustard